nicolengo1/Python-youtube-downloader/README.md

 ## Suported videos
 - Up to 2k for now
-- Should work on almost everything, even shorts
+- Should work on almost everything, even shorts and playlists

 # How to use it